 ▼ Are you a professional animator?

-Professional as in, “do I get paid for animating LEGO”?
-For the most part, no. I was commissioned in 2008 by the LEGO Company to make 30 Years: The Story of the Minifigure, but besides that I have not yet been paid to make LEGO move frame by frame.
-I’ve also worked with friend and director Philip Heinrich to produce and animate the documentary Bricks in Motion.
-If you are interested in commissioning me, please contact me here!
+For the most part, no. I was commissioned in 2008 by the LEGO Company to make 30 Years: The Story of the Minifigure, and I’ve also worked with friend and director Philip Heinrich to produce and animate the documentary Bricks in Motion.
+However, I would like to work on more animations and other projects!
+If you are interested in commissioning me, please contact me!

 ▼ What tools to you use?